Barbara Hepworth: Sculptor of Archaic Wonders

 For example, the copy at Trinity University carries the myth that students who study alongside the magic stones will do better on an exam.
 In this way, students at Trinity University have assigned magical properties to the sculpture that suit its specific university setting.

 Created in the last few years of Hepworth’s life, the sculpture consists of three tall, vertical forms which the artist described as “figures,” and three squatter, horizontal forms which she described as “stones”.
 Hepworth’s description of the vertical forms as “figures” suggests their anthropomorphism.
-Conversely, the identical eight-sided polyhedron “stones” could almost be mistaken for actual carved stone; Hepworth convincingly made what was once a liquid material look like organic rock.
+Conversely, the identical eight-sided polyhedron “stones” could almost be mistaken for actual carved stones; Hepworth convincingly made what was once a liquid material look like organic rock.

 The equal number of anthropomorphic figures and fixed stones balance the sculpture.
 For each figure, there is an accompanying stone.
 With each part’s distinct attributes in mind, the six parts of the sculpture interact in a unified conversation amongst themselves.